profK/DirWatcherBP/README.md

 # DirWatcherBP

 This is a UE 5 plugin that adds an (eventually) device independant run-time file directory watcher to UE  Blueprints.
+It has only been tested with UE 5.0.3

 Installation:
 Clone or copy this project into your project Plugins directory.
 (You may have to make one if this is your first